gimlet-io/gimlet-documentation/src/pages/blog/how-we-built-our-saas-platform-on-kubernetes-and-hetzner.md

 Hello everyone, Laszlo here, the founder of Gimlet.io 👋.
 In this blog post I try to address various aspects of how and why we built our SaaS platform on Kubernetes and Hetzner and not on one of the hyperscaler cloud providers.

 It is an interesting time.
-While we were building our platform on Hetzner, David Heinemeier Hansson, the founder of 37Signals has also broke ground on their new project to leave AWS in favor of a managed data ceneter.
+While we were building our platform on Hetzner, David Heinemeier Hansson, the founder of 37Signals has also broke ground on their new project to leave AWS in favor of a managed data center.
 His posts on the topic had a good run on social media.
-While DHH is a contratian and sometimes good at starting trends, we are not here to start or join any movement.
+While DHH is a contrarian and sometimes good at starting trends, we are not here to start or join any movement.
 In this post I simply want to share our choices and experiences with Hetzner with the curious minded.
 Show what tools we used, what trade-offs we had to consider, what are the pros and cons in early 2023 of not using one of the big cloud providers.
 So let's get started, shall we?

 First things first, why Hetzner?